Hop Into Eggciting Learning Opportunities | Flat 25% OFF | Code: EASTER

 Nodes and Transaction Frequency

-Nodes, the backbone of a Blockchain network, are fewer in number on a Testnet compared to the Mainnet.
+Nodes, the backbone of a Blockchain network, are fewer on a Testnet than on the Mainnet.
 While the Mainnet boasts a vast network of nodes working tirelessly to validate and process transactions, the Testnet takes a more modest approach.

 Transaction frequency follows suit, with the Mainnet experiencing a high volume of transactions as users engage in real economic activities.
 On the other hand, Testnets record a lower transaction frequency, reflecting their nature as experimentation grounds.